Zero page: Computers with few CPU registers

-In early computers, including the PDP-8, the zero page had a special fast addressing mode, which facilitated its use for temporary storage of data and compensated for the relative shortage of CPU registers.
+In early computers, such as the PDP-8, the zero page had a special fast addressing mode, which facilitated its use for temporary storage of data and compensated for the paucity of CPU registers.
 The PDP-8 had only one register, so zero page addressing was essential.
-In the original PDP-10 KA-10 models, the registers it has are simply the first 16 words, 36-bits long, of main memory.
+In the original PDP-10 KA-10 models, the available registers are simply the first 16 words, 36-bits long, of main memory.
 Those locations can be accessed as both registers and memory locations.

-Unlike more modern hardware, 1970s computer RAM was as fast as or faster than the CPU.
+Unlike more modern hardware, 1970s-era computer RAM was as fast as the CPU.
 Thus, it made sense to have few registers and use the main memory as an extended pool of extra registers.
-In machines with a relatively wide 16-bit address bus and comparatively narrow 8-bit data bus, accessing zero page locations could be faster than accessing other locations.
-Since zero page locations could be addressed by a single byte, the instructions accessing them could be smaller and faster loading.
+In machines with a 16-bit address bus and 8-bit data bus, accessing zero page locations could be faster than accessing other locations.
+Since zero page locations could be addressed by a single byte, the instructions accessing them could be shorter and hence faster-loading.

-For example, the MOS Technology 6502 has only one general purpose register (the accumulator).
-To offset this weakness and gain a performance advantage, it was designed to make special use of the zero page, providing special instructions that are smaller, thus requiring fewer memory fetch cycles and executing faster.
-Many instructions are coded differently for zero page and non-zero page addresses, this is called zero-page addressing in 6502 terminology (it was called direct addressing in 6800 terminology):
+For example, the MOS Technology 6502 family has only one general purpose register: the accumulator.
+To offset this limitation and gain a performance advantage, the 6502 is designed to make special use of the zero page, providing instructions whose operands are eight bits, instead of 16, thus requiring fewer memory fetch cycles.
+Many instructions are coded differently for zero page and non-zero page addresses; this is called zero-page addressing in 6502 terminology (it is called direct addressing in Motorola 6800 terminology; the Western Design Center 65C816 also refers to zero page addressing as direct page addressing):